 Look no further!
 From freezing to adding fragrance and everything in between, you’ll find lots of creative water bead activities here.

-Best Water Bead Sensory Activities for Kids
+Best Water Beads Ideas and Sensory Ideas for Kids

-1. Frozen Water Bead Sensory Play.
+1. Frozen Water Bead Sensory Play

-Cool down on a hot day with this frozen water bead sensory play activity.
+Cool down the playtime on a hot day with this frozen water bead sensory play activity.
 Such a simple activity to create with only a few items needed.
 As you get the kids involved in the setup of this activity, they will practice their fine motor skills.

 2. Water Bead Color Mixing